ethereum/ethereum-org-website/public/content/decentralized-identity/index.md

 [Soulbound tokens](https://vitalik.eth.limo/general/2022/01/26/soulbound.html) ([non-transferable NFTs](/glossary/#nft)) could be used to collect information unique to a specific wallet.
 This effectively creates a unique on-chain identity bound to a particular Ethereum address that could include tokens representing achievements (e.g. finishing some specific online course or passing a threshold score in a game) or community participation.

-## Benefits of decentralized identity {#benefits-of-decentralized-identity}

-1. Decentralized identity increases individual control of identifying information.
-Decentralized identifiers and attestations can be verified without relying on centralized authorities and third-party services.

-2. Decentralized identity solutions facilitates a trustless, seamless, and privacy-protecting method for verifying and managing user identity.

-3. Decentralized identity harnesses blockchain technology, which creates trust between different parties and provides cryptographic guarantees to prove the validity of attestations.

-4. Decentralized identity makes identity data portable.
-Users store attestations and identifiers in a mobile wallet and can share with any party of their choice.
-Decentralized identifiers and attestations are not locked into the database of the issuing organization.

-5. Decentralized identity should work well with emerging [zero-knowledge](/glossary/#zk-proof) technologies that will enable individuals to prove they own or have done something without revealing what that thing is.
-This could become a powerful way to combine trust and privacy for applications such as voting.

-6. Decentralized identity enables [anti-Sybil](/glossary/#anti-sybil) mechanisms to identify when one individual human is pretending to be multiple humans to game or spam some system.

-## Decentralized identity use-cases {#decentralized-identity-use-cases}

-Decentralized identity has many potential use-cases:

-### 1. Universal logins {#universal-dapp-logins}

-Decentralized identity can help replace password-based logins with [decentralized authentication](https://www.ibm.com/blogs/blockchain/2018/10/decentralized-identity-an-alternative-to-password-based-authentication/).
-Service providers can issue attestations to users, which can be stored in an Ethereum wallet.
-An example attestation would be an [NFT](/glossary/#nft) granting the holder access to an online community.

-A [Sign-In with Ethereum](https://login.xyz/) function would then enable servers to confirm the user's Ethereum account and fetch the required attestation from their account address.
-This means users can access platforms and websites without having to memorize long passwords and improves the online experience for users.

-### 2. KYC authentication {#kyc-authentication}

-Using many online services requires individuals to provide attestations and credentials, such as a driving license or national passport.
-But this approach is problematic because private user information can be compromised and service providers cannot verify the authenticity of the attestation.

-Decentralized identity allows companies to skip on conventional [Know-Your-Customer (KYC)](https://en.wikipedia.org/wiki/Know_your_customer) processes and authenticate user identities via Verifiable Credentials.
-This reduces the cost of identity management and prevents the use of fake documentation.

-### 3. Voting and online communities {#voting-and-online-communities}

-Online voting and social media are two novel applications for decentralized identity.
-Online voting schemes are susceptible to manipulation, especially if malicious actors create false identities to vote.
-Asking individuals to present on-chain attestations can improve the integrity of online voting processes.

-Decentralized identity can help create online communities that are free of fake accounts.
-For example, each user might have to authenticate their identity using an on-chain identity system, like the Ethereum Name Service, reducing the possibility of bots.

-### 4. Anti-Sybil protection {#sybil-protection}

-Sybil attacks refer to individual humans tricking a system into thinking they are multiple people to increase their influence.
-[Grant-giving applications](https://gitcoin.co/grants/) that use [quadratic voting](https://www.radicalxchange.org/concepts/plural-voting/) are vulnerable to these Sybil attacks because the value of a grant is increased when more individuals vote for it, incentivizing users to split their contributions across many identities.
-Decentralized identities help to prevent this by raising the burden on each participant to prove that they are really human, although often without having to reveal specific private information.

 ## Use decentralized identity {#use-decentralized-identity}

 There are many ambitious projects using Ethereum as a foundation for decentralized identity solutions: